fabiograsso/okta-lab-workloads/README.md

 }
 ```

-For SSH, a successful token should map to the expected workload role and policy, then allow OPA to issue credentials for the target server.
+A successful token should map to the expected workload role and policy, then allow the execution of the requested actions (i.e. an SSH session or secret reveal).

 ---

-## Prerequisites
+## Prerequisites for the Lab

 - An **Okta Privileged Access** (OPA) tenant with Workloads feature enabled
 - An **Okta Admin Account** with DevOps Admin + Security Admin roles